tayfununal/Uniform-Autoencoder-with-Latent-Flow-Matching/results/mnist/Readme.md

-## Upload the model and other results related to the MNIST here.
+## Upload the model and other results related to the MNIST dataset here.